kyle-sylvestre/Tug/README.md

 4. click "Start" button</br>

 # Source Window
--CTRL-F: open text search mode, N = next match, SHIFT-N = previous match, ESC to exit
+* CTRL-F: open text search mode, N = next match, SHIFT-N = previous match, ESC to exit

--CTRL-G: open goto line window, ENTER to jump to input line, ESC to exit
+* CTRL-G: open goto line window, ENTER to jump to input line, ESC to exit

--hover over any word to query its value, right click it to create a new watch within the control window
+* hover over any word to query its value, right click it to create a new watch within the control window

--add/remove breakpoint by clicking the empty column to the left of the line number
+* add/remove breakpoint by clicking the empty column to the left of the line number

 # Control Window
--top row: program execution buttons
+program execution buttons</br>

-  "---" = jump to next executed line inside source window
+* "---" = jump to next executed line inside source window

-  "|>"  = start/continue program
+* "|>"  = start/continue program

-  "||"  = pause program
+* "||"  = pause program

-  "-->" = step into
+* "-->" = step into

-  "/\\>" = step over
+* "/\\>" = step over

-  "</\\" = step out
+* "</\\" = step out

 # GDB Console Command Line
--repeat last command on hitting enter on an empty line (GDB emulation)
+* repeat last command on hitting enter on an empty line (GDB emulation)

--cycle command history by pressing up/down arrow while clicked on the box
+* cycle command history by pressing up/down arrow while clicked on the box

--hit tab while typing to see all the autocompletions, hit tab/shift tab to cycle through them
+* hit tab while typing to see all the autocompletions, hit tab/shift tab to cycle through them

 # Resources
 GDB Machine Interpreter:</br>